 The Igbo people are located in the south eastern geopolitical zone of Nigeria.
 Here you’ll discover interesting information regarding the Igbo people — including information on the Igbo culture, history, religion, clothes, and several other intriguing facts.

-It is not known explicitly were the Igbos hail from, as there are no official documentations and evidence to back certain claims.
+One can not explicitly where the Igbos hail from, as there are no official documentations and evidence to back certain claims.

 However, Williamson (2002) argues that proto-Igboid migration would have moved down the Niger from a more northern area in the savannah and first settled close to the delta.